Mali votes despite virus, security fears

 Casting a shadow over the vote is the fate of veteran opposition leader Soumaila Cisse, who was kidnapped on Wednesday while campaigning in the center of the country.
 Cisse, 70, who has been runner-up in three presidential elections, and six members of his team were abducted in an attack in which his bodyguard was killed.

-He was "likely" being held by jihadists loyal to Fulani preacher Amadou Koufa, who leads a branch of the al-Qaeda-aligned GSIM active in the Sahel, according to a security source and a local official.
+It was "likely" he was being held by jihadists loyal to Fulani preacher Amadou Koufa, who leads a branch of the al-Qaeda-aligned GSIM active in the Sahel, according to a security source and a local official.
 Cisse and his entourage were probably now "far from where they were abducted," the security source told AFP.

 The government's election spokesman, Amini Belko Maiga, has admitted that voting conditions were not ideal.
 "It's true that we cannot say that everything is perfect, but we're doing the maximum," he said, referring to the threat of coronavirus.